Coastal Carolina Regional Airport

 Coastal Carolina Regional Airport is a commercial airport located three miles (5 km) southeast of the central business district of New Bern, a city in Craven County, North Carolina, United States.
 EWN covers 785 acres (318 ha) of land.

-Coastal Carolina Regional Airport is the closest commercial airport to North Carolina's Outer Banks and Crystal Coast.
+Coastal Carolina Regional Airport is the closest commercial airport to North Carolina's Crystal Coast.
 The airport is the main connection to such Crystal Coast destinations as Cape Lookout National Seashore, Cape Hatteras National Seashore, the Outer Banks, Crystal Coast, Marine Corps Air Station Cherry Point, Atlantic Beach, North Carolina, various seasonal camps including Camp Sea Gull/Seafarer and Camp Don Lee, and Emerald Isle, North Carolina.

 On July 10, 2008 the North Carolina General Assembly ratified a bill that allowed Craven County Regional Airport to change its name to Coastal Carolina Regional Airport.
 The name change became effective on August 15, 2008.

 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a non-hub primary commercial service facility.

 History

 The airport was previously named Craven County Regional Airport, Simmons-Nott Airport, and New Bern Regional Airport.
 Simmons-Nott came from North Carolina Senator Furnifold McLendel Simmons who was present at the 1931 dedication of the new terminal.
 During an air performance for the dedication, United States Marine Corps First Lieutenant Joel Nott was killed.
 Senator Simmons required that 1stLt Nott's named be added to the airport to pay homage for the fallen military officer.

 On August 8, 1941, the Marine Corps leased the airport to become an outlying field of Marine Corps Air Station Cherry Point and named it OLF Camp Mitchell.
 In the beginning of 1942, the Army Air Forces used the field for anti-submarine patrols.
 The field was later closed for seven months during 1942 while two hard surface runways and a runway lighting system were installed.
 The first Marine aviation units began to arrive at the field in February 1943.
 Among the units to train at the field during the war was Marine Aircraft Group 34 and fighter squadrons VMF-324 and VMF-511.
 In January 1944, plans were announced to expand the field.
 However, these plans were abandoned because the Marine Corps acquired surplus Army fields.

 In 2011, Coast Carolina Regional Airport hosted three Honor Flights for World War II veterans.

 Craven Regional Airport has previously been serviced by Midway Airlines, American Eagle, Piedmont Airlines, Charter Express, United Airlines, Delta Air Lines, Wheeler Airline, Henson Airlines and National Airlines.
-In May of 2024, Breeze Airways started operations at the airport.
+In May 2024, Breeze Airways started operations at the airport.
 In early February 2025 the airport announced that American Eagle would be using dual class aircraft for service.

 Today, scheduled commercial flights tend to consist of four arrivals and four departures per day.